awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

 .. _gsp-examining-output:

-Examining the job output for GSProcessing
+Examining the job output of GSProcessing
 ------------------------------------------

 Once the processing and re-partitioning jobs are done,